AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 If the projection of Chain L in Chain R *does not account for reflections*, then the attacker's chain-segment will appear (to Chain R) to have more work than the honest chain-segment.
 Thus the *projection* of L in R will reorganize to favor the attacker's chain-segment.
 If the attacker has more hash power than the honest miners (i.e., $q > p$\footnote{
-  In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
+  In Satoshi's \citeBitcoinLink{} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
-  This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://web.archive.org/web/20220209100515/https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.
+  This convention has been continued in subsequent analysis, e.g., Rosenfeld's \citeAHBDS{}, and is continued here, also.
 }) then they might\footnotemark{} be able to use this reorganization as a foothold -- either to launch a traditional 51% attack against L, or to attack SPV verification and light clients.

 \footnotetext{